tahsintunan/TahsinTunan/README.md

 I'm an aspiring Software Engineer, Web Developer, and hobbyist Game Developer.
 Currently pursuing a bachelor's degree in Software Engineering at IICT, SUST.
 My areas of interest are Fintech in Defi, Deep Learning, and Software Architecture.

 Aside from CS stuff, I also have a keen interest in customer-driven iterative product development and managing teams.
-Love to observe and absorb as much knowledge as possible and apply it in my work.
+Love to observe and absorb as much knowledge as possible and apply it to my work.

 ### Tech Stack